Blackfriars, Thetford: Domus Dei

-The hospital of Domus Dei (or God's House) sometime before 1319.
+The hospital of Domus Dei (or God's House) was established sometime before 1319.
 In 1335, John de Warenne, 7th Earl of Surrey transferred it to Canons Regular of the Holy Sepulchre at Holy Sepulchre Priory.
 In 1347 Henry of Grosmont, the son of the founder of Blackfriars, was patron of the Domus Dei.
 He confirmed to the prior and canons the gift of the lands, tenements, and rents lately belonging to the hospital of God's House, but excepted the actual site of the hospital, which he conferred upon the Friars Preachers, which they were to maintain.
 The site of the Domus Dei, stood between their cloister and the High Street, and hence this friars' house was often termed the priory of the Maison-Dieu or God's House.